urql-graphql/urql/docs/advanced/testing.md

 - `useMutation` calls `executeMutation`
 - `useSubscription` calls `executeSubscription`

-In the section [Stream Patterns](../concepts/stream-patterns.md) we've seen, that all methods on the client operate with and return streams.
-These streams are created using the [Wonka](../concepts/stream-patterns.md#the-wonka-library) library and we're able to create streams ourselves to mock the different states of our operations, e.g. fetching, errors, or success with data.
+In the section ["Stream Patterns" on the "Architecture" page](../architecture.md) we've seen, that all methods on the client operate with and return streams.
+These streams are created using [the Wonka library](../architecture.md#the-wonka-library) and we're able to create streams ourselves to mock the different states of our operations, e.g. fetching, errors, or success with data.

 You'll probably use one of these utility functions to create streams: